-and its curvature $k(y_i)=\frac{\|\gamma'(y_i)\times\gamma''(y_i)\|}{\|\gamma'(y_i)\|^3}$ at point $y_i$ can be approximated in the same way as in~\cite{ulen2015shortest}, which is to compute the total curvature of the B-spline segment fitted to three adjacent supports.
-Thus, the regularization on the length and curvature can express itself as follows:

-where $g(\cdot)$ and $l(\cdot)$ are some function computed out of the length and curvature.
+where $g(\cdot)$ and $l(\cdot)$ are some functions computed out of the length and curvature based on $y$, which are both convex making (\ref{eq:reg_length_curvature}) convex.
 We could go further and include torsion into the term but since we do not pursue a perfectly smooth curve but rather the reasonable embedding of the supports in the interior of the point cloud, we have passed torsion.
-Finally, we propose the the following regularized clustering loss for skeleton layout: